zhliau/fika-headless-docker/README.md

 ### 1. **Prepare a Headless Client Installation**

    - **Copy SPT Installation**: Locate your existing SPT installation folder (where you play SPTarkov + Fika) and copy it to the machine you will use to run this image.
 This will serve as the headless client's installation.
+   - **Using Pelican?**: If you're using Pelican, Copy your existing SPT installation folder to a new folder on the same computer.
+We'll upload the files to the target machine in step #5.

 ### 2. **Install Fika Headless Client Plugin**